Vyral/adam-rodriguez/_posts/2021-01-15-the-most-common-forms-of-property-ownership.md

   - Real Estate
 excerpt: Today we’re reviewing the most common forms of property ownership in our area.
 enclosure:
-pullquote: >-
-  Title can be held in two different ways: as “severalty,” or as “concurrent estate.”
+pullquote: 'Title can be held in two different ways: ''severalty'' or ''concurrent estate.'''
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false